Deep Submillimeter and Radio Observations in the SSA22 Field. IV. Spectral Energy Distributions, Star Formation Histories, and the Infrared-Radio Correlation of the 850 $\mu$m-selected SMGs: Summary

 \section{Summary}

-This paper presents an analysis of the spectral energy distributions, star formation histories, and infrared-radio correlation for 221 850 \micron-selected SMGs in the SSA22 deep field (see Paper III).
+This paper presents an analysis of the spectral energy distributions, star formation histories, and infrared-radio correlation for 221 850 \micron-selected SMGs in the SSA22 deep field (see \citetalias{paperiii}).
 The principal results are summarized as follows:

 \begin{itemize} \item[1.]
 We constructed the average SED for the sample of 221 SMGs (Figure~\ref{fig:fig3-1_average_sed}).
 Considerable variation is observed in the optical to near-infrared regimes among individual galaxies.
 The SED characteristics of SMGs differ from those of typical local ULIRGs or starburst systems, exhibiting cooler dust temperatures.
 This likely reflects more extended star formation and dust distributions, along with lower mid-infrared dust extinction in SMGs \citep{menendez2009, symeonidis2013}.